|Guide||♦||3 Triplogs||Mine 0||0 Topics|

 Under the sea at the peak of the mountain

-Overview: Fossil Mountain is a small peak about 1 mile east of the South Bass trailhead with plentiful remains of brachiopods, coral, mollusks, sea lillies, worms, and fish teeth forever entombed in the 250 million year old Kaibab Limestone that this peak is carved from.
+Fossil Mountain is a small peak about 1 mile east of the South Bass trailhead with plentiful remains of brachiopods, coral, mollusks, sea lilies, worms, and fish teeth forever entombed in the 250 million-year-old Kaibab Limestone that this peak is carved from.
 Getting there is an adventure in itself and is not recommended unless you are at the South Bass Trailhead for some other reason.
 Access to this area requires a minimum 1-hour drive on rough dirt roads, and there is a $25 toll to cross reservation land to get there.
 But if you are in the neighborhood anyway, it's a great way to spend a couple of hours.